MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ## Maximum number of non-linked attribute values

 The Active Directory database stores non-linked attribute values in a linked directory that must fit on a database page.
-As a result of this size requirement, the maximum imit of non-link attributes for an object that carries only one attribute is 1,300.
+As a result of this size requirement, the maximum imit of non-link attributes for an object that carries only one attribute is 3,000.

-In real-world deployments, errors begin to appear when the object approaches 1,200 non-linked attributes.
+In real-world deployments, errors begin to appear when the object approaches the non-linked attributes limit.
 The status code for these types of errors is 0x00000b and maps to the string "LDAP_ADMIN_LIMIT_EXCEEDED Administration limit on the server has exceeded."

 For more information about the limit, see the [AD database details article](/previous-versions/windows/it-pro/windows-server-2003/cc772829(v=ws.10)#maximum-database-record-size), [many DNS records on a single DNS name](/troubleshoot/windows-server/identity/problems-with-dc-ad-integrated-dns-zones), and [Active Directory replication error 8304: The maximum size on an object has been exceeded](/troubleshoot/windows-server/identity/active-directory-replication-error-8304).